A controversial slow-left armer

 Humiliation for England at Old Trafford.
 Their innings defeat to West Indies went into a fifth day, but in reality there were less than three days of playing time.
 England were bulldozed for 135 and then 93, with Malcolm Marshall taking 7 for 22 in an imperious second-innings display, the greatest figures of a great career.
 It all added up to a depressing five days for England's oldest debutant for 41 years.
 Essex's John Childs was 36 years 320 days, and bowled well for figures of 40-12-91-1.
 Shame about the rest.
 England started this final day on 60 for 3, rain their main hope of salvation.
 But Marshall washed them away in just over an hour - and within five minutes it started pouring down.

-Only 13 men have ever taken a wicket with their first ball in Test cricket, and Richard Illingworth became the first Englishman to do so for 44 years against West Indies at Trent Bridge on this day.
+Richard Illingworth became the first Englishman tin 44 years to take a wicket with the first ball of his Test career, against West Indies at Trent Bridge on this day.
 The forward defensive played by Phil Simmons could have come straight from the textbook, but to his horror the ball spun back and bowled him, hitting the stumps almost apologetically.
 The last Englishman to achieve the feat was another Worcestershire left-arm spinner, Dick Howorth.
 This one didn't affect the match, though: West Indies won by nine wickets to square the series at 1-1.

 Harold "Dickie" Bird made his Test debut at Headingley, umpiring the third Test between England and New Zealand.
 Twenty-three years later, Bird retired, having stood in what was then a record 66 Tests.